Coronavirus Frequently Asked Questions

 COVID-19 Preparedness for Students

-- Disposable masks will be available for students if they forget their reusable mask.
+- Disposable masks are available for students if they forget their reusable mask.

 - Signage has been installed to remind students to wash their hands, not to touch their face, use sanitizer, and to maintain a social distance from others.